Menu

 Dog Friendly

-Please see Amenities section below for more information
+Please see the Dog Friendly section below for more information

 This handsome 19th century house combines period elegance with stunning interior design, offering a tranquil retreat on the historic Twizell Estate in Northumberland.

 Twizell Estate has a fascinating history as it once belonged to the eminent botanist, ornithologist, and artist Prideaux John Selby.
 Fellow ornithologist and renowned artist John James Audubon visited Selby and painted many birds during his inspirational stay at Twizell, and several of Audubon’s distinctive artworks are showcased in Gardener’s Cottage.
-Filled with warmth and personality, many features of the newly-renovated interior reflect this rich heritage – not least the striking wall mural in the dining room that references both the wild trees of Northumberland and the arboretum that Selby planted on the estate.
+Filled with warmth and personality, many features of the newly-renovated interior reflect this rich heritage – not least the striking mural in the dining room that references both the wild trees of Northumberland and the arboretum that Selby planted on the estate.

 On arrival, you’ll find parking in the rear courtyard with the entry leading to an inner hallway and onto the kitchen.
-Dove grey Shaker-style cabinets and marbled quartz worktops reflect the natural light streaming through the windows, while the range cooker is recessed into the chimneybreast, creating a hardworking heart to this beautifully designed kitchen – the perfect spot to rustle up a delicious meal after a day spent exploring.
+Dove grey Shaker-style cabinets and marbled quartz worktops reflect the natural light streaming through the windows, while the range cooker is recessed into the chimney breast, creating a hardworking heart to this beautifully designed kitchen – the perfect spot to rustle up a delicious meal after a day spent exploring.

 The dining room adjoins the kitchen and oozes sophisticated style with its intricately carved period fireplace, treescape mural, and dado-height wall panelling.
 The sitting room lies across the hallway and is another elegant space with plaster wall detailing showcasing the artworks, including two pieces by Audubon.
-The fireplace features a wood burning stove, creating a cosy ambience, while plump sofas invite you to curl up with a book and simply enjoy the peace.
+The fireplace features a wood-burning stove, creating a cosy ambience, while plump sofas invite you to curl up with a book and simply enjoy the peace.

-The ground floor bedroom is a relaxing haven with a carved wooden and upholstered bed to sink into at the end of the day, while the neutral walls are offset by the flourish of botanical print in the curtains.
+The ground-floor bedroom is a relaxing haven with a carved wooden and upholstered bed to sink into at the end of the day, while the neutral walls are offset by the flourish of botanical print in the curtains.
 The equally stylish en suite shower is lined with soothing green scallop tiles, while intricately detailed tiles add a subtle vintage touch to the basin and floor.

 The staircase leads to the two bedrooms and shared bathroom on the first floor.
 Each bedroom has its own distinct character: one is light and airy with neutral walls, a French-style rattan bed, and a delicate chandelier exuding a sense of tranquillity, while the second echoes this in the furnishings, but with a moodier palette of warm greens with midnight blue and amber accents.